Christopher-Huckfeldt/GHS_Labor_Flows/README.md

 Labor market flow data from Graves, Huckfeldt, and Swanson (2024)
 =================

 This site hosts labor market flow data computed from Graves, Huckfeldt, and Swanson (2024, hereafter GHS).
+The page is maintained by [Sebastian Graves](https://www.sebgraves.com/) and [Christopher Huckfeldt](https://christopher-huckfeldt.github.io/).

 While we will also post data for flows between employment (*E*), unemployment (*U*), and nonparticipation (*N*), we hope that our data for a harmonized series of employment-to-nonparticipation (*EN*) flows into "quits", "layoffs", and "other" will be found especially useful.
-Such a decomposition is new to the literature and is described in Section 2.2 and Appendix B in the current draft of our paper (and also described in all other [previously circulating versions](https://www.nber.org/papers/w31770)).
+Such a decomposition is new to the literature and is described in Section 2.2 and Appendix B in the [current draft](https://christopher-huckfeldt.github.io/files/GHS2024.pdf) of our paper (and also described in all other [previously circulating versions](https://www.nber.org/papers/w31770)).

 See below for additional information, or skip right to the [download links](#downloads).